-Contractors working at a prescribed mine or mill must report their injury statistics to LRWS, Mine Safety Unit in accordance with the criteria (below).
-If the contractor is working at more than one site, the contractor will submit only one report combining all sites the contractor works at that meet the criteria (below) to LRWS, Mine Safety Unit.
-The contractor will identify the site where the injury occurred in the comments section of the report.
+Contractors working at a prescribed mine or mill site must report their injury statistics to LRWS, Mine Safety Unit in accordance with the criteria (below).
+If the contractor is working at more than one site, the contractor will submit a report combining all sites the contractor works at for a specific commodity and will identify the specific site where the injury occurred in the comments section of the report..
+Commodities are grouped as follows: